curtbraz/PhishAPI/README.md

 # To Setup :

 1) It's all in Docker now!
-Just install Docker and Docker-Compose and run via `docker-compose build` from the /var/www directory.
+Just install Docker and Docker-Compose and run via `docker-compose build` from with the Phishing-API directory.
 Then, `docker-compose up -d`.

 2) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API (Coming soon to Docker automagically!)